$37.00 members / $62.00 nonmembers 2.5 CE credits

 Related: Cancer & Massage Therapy: Treatments Part II and Introduction to Pediatric Oncology

-- Describe five common massage therapy contraindications for cancer and its complications;
+- Describe massage therapy contraindications for oncology clients.

-- Define deep vein thrombosis (DVT) and the concern it presents to massage therapists working with oncology clients;
+- Explain deep vein thrombosis (DVT) and the impact it can have on oncology clients.

 About the author(s)